mrfixpl/audi-rmc-coding-adaptation-datasets/README.md

 # Audi RMC: Coding, Adaptation, Datasets
-Figuring out how #Audi #RMC system is configurable by testing coding, adaptation and datasets.
+Figuring out how Audi RMC system is configurable by testing coding, adaptation, datasets, and BAP.
 This type of infotainment unit is poorly codumented.
 I hope this is about to be changed.
-I'm basinc my research on 2012 Audi Q3 equipped with Audi RMC non-navigation unit.
+My research is based on a 2012 Audi Q3 equipped with Audi RMC2 non-navigation unit.

 ## How to tell if I have RMC or other system? ##
+* There are different versions of the RMC system, nav and non-nav, with 6.5" and 7" displays.
 * Enter Red Engineering Menu and check what's your software train.
 Audi RMC system firmware starts with `rmc`.
 * https://youtu.be/R2mUmxFPWBQ